 The Failure of Mediation

-The Ethiopian government has even purged Tigrayan officers from the AU and UN peacekeeping missions and demanded the AU Commission dismiss its Tigrayan head of security soon after the war on Tigray began–all without any kind of justified reproach.
+- The Ethiopian government has purged Tigrayan officers from the AU and UN peacekeeping missions and demanded the AU Commission dismiss its Tigrayan head of security, without a single reproach.

 The AU Failed Tigray

 - Instead of condemning the Ethiopian government’s war against its own citizens in Tigray by employing genocidal Amhara militias and Eritrean forces, HE Moussa Faki condoned Ethiopia’s “law and order” mission in his speech during the IGAD summit.